SoaringMoon/WaifuNetwork/Archive/Threads/C General.md

   std::construct_at, std::destroy, constexpr std::allocator.
   Mathematical constants in <numbers>.
 Support for RDSEED in std::random_device.
-Reduced header dependencies, leading to faster compilation for some code.[/code]
+Reduced header dependencies, leading to faster compilation for some code.```

 # 106
 >>3187